morukele/paystack-rs/README.md

 Convenient **Async** rust bindings and types for the [Paystack](https://paystack.com) HTTP API aiming to support the entire API surface.
 Not the case?
 Please open an issue.
 I update the definitions on a weekly basis.

+The client aims to make recieving payments for African business or business with African clients building with Rust as hassle free as possible.

 The client currently covers the following section of the API:

 - [x] Transaction